 Yeah, the area was in decline a while ago, so what?
 Let us map you some major options in Downtown Los Angeles, California.
 The Historic Core boasts the best bars and restaurants in LA.
 For sports events and concerts, go to South Park.
 Plenty of museums and art galleries for all tastes sit atop Bunker Hill.
 And there’s this stylish combination of modern high-rises with beautiful historic buildings that you architecture fans might truly enjoy.
 Nightscapes are especially spectacular, so take your phones out!

 Forget about improbably high rents and the dull monotony of the suburbs; Downtown Los Angeles will make you the best offer.
 The neighborhood is the heart of the city, and it means getting apartments in Downtown Los Angeles makes you close to any spot, whether the beaches of Venice or the bleached glamor of Hollywood Hills.
 When you need to get somewhere, Downtown Los Angeles, California has the best system of mass transit around the city, from Metro Rail to highways and bike lanes.
-Opt for a place near the artistic center to be close to work and entertainment.
-Search for houses for rent in Downtown Los Angeles near one of the parks – jogging in California is best in the mornings, while it’s still not too hot.
+Opt for a place near the arts center to be close to work and entertainment.
+Search for pet-friendly houses for rent in Downtown Los Angeles near one of the parks – jogging in California is best in the mornings, while it’s still not too hot.